fieldtrip/website/workshop/madrid2019/tutorial_cleaning.md

     comp = ft_componentanalysis(cfg, data);

 We now visualize the components to select which ones model the artifacts.
-We add the visually indentified artifacts in order to see, which of those are matched by the independent component's time course.
+We add the visually identified artifacts in order to see, which of those are matched by the independent component's time course.

     data.elec = prepare_elec_chennu2016(data.label);